 Rooms: After the flashy – and spacious – public areas downstairs, the standard rooms upstairs can be a letdown.
 On the plus side, the clever Arts-and-Crafts-inspired furnishings are unique to the hotel, designed by Sofield when the hotel opened and still eye catching.
 Cool details abound, like the bathroom’s metal towel holder reminiscent of a turn-of-the-century Pullman luggage rack.

 But the layout is straight out of a chain hotel, with a small bathroom opposite a narrow hallway followed by a snug sleeping area.
 The effect is oddly jarring, as if the owners decided to build a conventional bed factory then at the last minute remembered they were in SoHo and decided to go upmarket and stylish.

 But oh, those furnishings.
 My closet was a beautiful wood box whose heavy sliding doors boast mirrors embedded with crisscrossed wire.
 The matching wood bedside tables – contemporary riffs on Mission furniture – were equally practical and good looking.
 As for the round copper table and tubular stainless-steel-and-leather side chair, its back laced up like a corset.
 Sweet.

-My room, dressed in soothing creams and browns, was also way small, with most of the space eaten up by the king-size bed – a beauty nonetheless, balanced on turned, dark-wood feet, crowned with a nail-head-embellished cocoa-brown leather headboard and dressed in spotless white sheets.
+My room, dressed in soothing creams and browns, was way small, with most of the space eaten up by the king-size bed – a beauty nonetheless, balanced on turned, dark-wood feet, crowned with a nail-head-embellished cocoa-brown leather headboard and dressed in spotless white sheets.